 With respect to the Family Law Cases, these cases involve a lot of work in the early part of the case.
 One major things that must be accomplished, within 42 days of serving the other side with the Petition and Summons, is to put together the financial disclosures.

-This consists of putting together a Sworn Financial Statement, with accompanying hard copies of various account statements, tax returns, earnings statements, retirement, real-estate and insurance documents, and so on; to be provided to the other side.
+This consists of putting together a Sworn Financial Statement, with accompanying hard copies of various account statements, tax returns, earnings statements, and retirement, real-estate and insurance documents, and so on; to be provided to the other side.

-This is very tedious and time consuming for the client to put together.
-In my office, Monique Mountain will assist you in putting together what we call these disclosures, the Rule 16.2 Disclosures.
+This is a very tedious and time consuming process for the client to put together.
+In my office, Monique Mountain will assist you in putting together what we call these financial disclosures, the Rule 16.2 Disclosures.
 Monique has developed a package that she will initially send out to you, with forms and detailed instructions how to go about putting together all this information in time efficient manner.

 The idea is to try to make the legal services more affordable to you, and more effective with this team approach.
-This is for reason that when you are paying someone on an hourly basis, the time and therefore the attorney’s fees can start to add up.
-On these cases, I want to do the work that is necessary to protect your rights and obtain a good result for you, without making the case more complicated, and therefore more expensive, than it needs to be.
+This is for reason that when you are paying someone on an hourly basis, the time and the attorney’s fees can start to add up.
+On these cases, I want to do the work that is necessary to protect your rights and obtain a good result for you, without making the case more complicated, and more expensive, than it needs to be.